UBERnerd14/FoE-Tab-Tool-v1.1/README.md

 # FoE-Tab-Tool-v1.1
 A small browser extension to rename FoE tabs and provide quick links to data sites for each world

+v2.0, which adds emoji notifications to the tab, can be found here: https://github.com/UBERnerd14/FoE-Tab-Tool-v2.0

 ## Installation
 The easiest way to install:
 1. Download the `FoE Tab Renamer v1.1.zip` file